-It's a giant history that parallels so well American history.
-The legacy of the American Quarter Horse contains Spanish roots and influences, Native presence, English colonization and all challenges and virtues inherited by colonization, development, cattle traditions and recreation.
-De Soto landed in today's Florida about 1530 and imported Iberian horses that in the longer run got adopted by the natives as Chickasaw ponies - a blocked type of horse that was even raced in early days- Later on, after the import of the English Thoroughbred that got crossed with the Chickasaw ponies, we encounter not only the first quarter mile race horses (the race tracks of that period in America measured indeed 1/4 Mi), but also in that early versatility (even for plowing) the usage of these compact, highly trainable muscled working horses developed largely.
+De Soto landed in today's Florida about 1530 and imported Iberian horses that later on also got adopted by the natives as Chickasaw ponies - a blocked type of horse that was even raced in the early days.
+When these were crossed, first with English stock horses, later with Thoroughbreds, this not only lead to the first quarter mile racehorses (the race tracks of that period in America measured indeed 1/4 Mi) but to the development of a mighty versatile horse—highly trainable muscled working partners.

-Nevertheless this more southern evolution, we consider Janus (Thoroughbred imported from England to Virginia in 1856) as highly influential and Peter McCue (1895), Steel Dust (more early born in 1843) as representative for the breed.
-Nevertheless Quarter horse racing was popular in the 18th and 19th century, it took until 1940 before the American Quarter Horse got founded with Wimpy P-1 ast the first horse of the Studbook.
+Although Quarter horse racing was popular in the 18th and 19th centuries, it took until 1940 before the American Quarter Horse got founded with Wimpy P-1 as the very first horse of the Studbook.

 BQHA - the ABC (and XYZ) for the American Quarter Horse in Belgium